Optimize storage and resources

 - Scale down: Reduce disk space when needs change, optimizing costs.

-- A significant amount of data with many unique metric identifiers can strain the disk space used for temporary processing by the compactor and potentially other components.
+- A significant amount of data with many unique metric identifiers can strain the disk space used to temporarily store or process data by the compactor and potentially other components.

 - While Aiven's plans work for most workloads, consider using DDS if you anticipate a recent large data migration or a significant increase in metric volume.